allent528/CC_WineTastingML_AWS/project_report.md

 **Results**:
 -   **F1 Score**: 0.5718 (achieved on ValidationDataset.csv)

 ## ChatGPT/AI Copilot Usage Report
 **Tool Used**: Google Deepmind's Antigravity Agent (acting as an AI Pair Programmer).

 **Usage Description**:
 -   **Code Generation**: The AI agent generated the initial boilerplate for `train_model.py` and `predict.py`, including SparkSession initialization, data loading with schema options, and the MLlib pipeline (VectorAssembler, LogisticRegression).
 -   **Dockerization**: The AI agent created the `Dockerfile` to containerize the PySpark application, ensuring Java and Python dependencies were met.
 -   **Refinement**: I reviewed the generated code, specifically checking the S3 paths and column handling.
-The AI correctly identified the need to handle quoted headers in the CSV files.

 **Experience**:
 The AI copilot significantly accelerated the development process by providing syntactically correct PySpark code and a working Docker configuration.
 It handled the boilerplate effectively, allowing me to focus on the logic and AWS configuration.